Catholic hospitals’ growth impacts reproductive health care

 In California, Democratic state Sen. Scott Wiener is among those warily monitoring the proliferation of Catholic health care providers, who operate 52 hospitals in his state.

 The hospitals provide “superb care to a lot of people, including low-income communities,” Wiener said.
-But they “absolutely deny people access to reproductive health care as well as gender-affirming care (for transgender people).”
+But they “absolutely deny people access to reproductive health care.”

 “It’s the bishop, not professional standards, that are dictating who can receive what health care,” Wiener said.
 “That is scary.”